We've all witnessed Google's miraculous influence in our lives.

 Second, because of the major players' pricing dominance, small firms were deterred from running advertising.

-There, Larry and Sergey worked tirelessly to develop two fundamental breakthroughs that propelled Google to a trillion-
+There, Larry and Sergey worked tirelessly to develop two fundamental breakthroughs that propelled Google to a trillion-dollar valuation.

-One, they devised the concept of a “quality score” that would filter out information in such a manner that the ranking would only by the paid option, but also by the relevancy of the ad in relation to those queries.
+One, they devised the concept of a "quality score" that would filter out information in such a manner that the ranking would be determined not only by the paid option, but also by the relevancy of the ad in relation to those queries.

 So, if you're looking for a Honda, Tesla won't be able to disrupt your search by extending and displaying itself on top.

-Second, they came up with the notion of adopting a model.
+Second, they came up with the notion of adopting a weekly auction model, which is a form of a unique auction model.

 Here is a paradigm that a Nobel Laureate named William We crave devised, and this is how it works out.